wunderdogsw/clojureworkshop/README.md

 ALTER TABLE urls OWNER TO demo;
 ```

 * Run the script with `psql -f db/create_user_and_table.postgresql shorturl`

 * Create tests and implementation to a new namespace `shorturl.db`
     * Add `[korma "0.4.2"]` and `[org.postgresql/postgresql "9.4-1205-jdbc42"]` to project dependecies
-    * In tests you can use the following code to rollback tests that change the data
+    * In tests you can use the following code to rollback after tests that change the data
 ```
 (defn with-rollback
   "Test fixture for executing a test inside a database transaction